Vatsim-Scandinavia/controlcenter/README.md

 ## Control Center

-Training Management System created by [Daniel L.](https://github.com/blt950) (1352906), [Gustav K.](https://github.com/gustavkauman) (1262761) and others from Web Department at VATSIM Scandinavia.
-Running using `Laravel 9` in a pre-built Docker container.
+Training Management System created by [Daniel L.](https://github.com/blt950) (1352906) and others from Web Department at VATSIM Scandinavia.
+Running using `Laravel 11` in a pre-built Docker container.

 📝 The project is open source and contains some restirctions.
 Read the [LICENSE](LICENSE) for details.\
 👁️ Remember to watch this repository to get notified of our patches and updates!